grpc/proposal/A51-custom-backend-metrics.md

 Two metrics reporting mechanisms are supported:

-* Per-query metrics reporting: the backend server attaches the injected custom metrics in the trailing metadata when the corresponding RPC finishes.
+* Per-request metrics reporting: the backend server attaches the injected custom metrics in the trailing metadata when the corresponding RPC finishes.
 This is typically useful for short RPCs like unary calls.
 * Out-of-band metrics reporting: the backend server periodically pushes metrics data, e.g. cpu and memory utilization, to the client.
 This is useful for all situations: unary calls, long RPCs in streaming calls, or no RPCs.

 Distinguish two types of metrics:
-* Request cost metrics show the amount of resources it takes to handle a request, specific for each RPC.
+* Request cost metrics show the amount of resources it takes to handle a request, specific for each request.
-* Utilization metrics show the server status machine wide, independent of any RPC.
+* Utilization metrics show the server status, independent of any RPC.

 And two APIs for the backend server to record metrics:

-* Per-query recording: Only needed for per-query metrics reporting.
-Unique per RPC.
+* Per-request recording: Only needed for per-request metrics reporting.
-* Machine-wide recording: Used for OOB metrics reporting, and may optionally be used for per-query metrics reporting.
-Machine-wide.
+* Per-server recording: Used for OOB metrics reporting, and may optionally be used for per-request metrics reporting.

 ### Wire Format